RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **Resource group:** It is a container that holds related resources for an application.
 The resource group could include all of the resources for an application, or only those resources that are logically grouped together.

-1. Create New Resouce Group in Microsoft Azure portal
+1. Create New Resouce Group in your Microsoft Azure portal
  * Click on Resouce Group link -> Add(+) -> Enter Resouce group name -> select subscription and Resouce group location and create

 2. Add an Azure provider